Explorer09/cpustress-ubcd/README.md

 Building CPUstress for Ultimate Boot CD:

-1. Run 'cpustress/build/build'
-2. An initrd.gz file should appear at 'cpustress/build', move it to the parent directory (that is, 'cpustress').
-3. Run 'scripts/pack_buildtxz.sh'
+1. (Optional) Run 'scripts/git-cache-meta.sh --apply' to update the file modification dates.
+Git do not store the file dates normally so these have to be stored and applied manually.
-4. Run 'scripts/make_7z.sh'
+2. Run 'scripts/make_7z.sh'
-5. A 7z archive should appear in the top directory of the repo.
+3. A 7z archive should appear in the top directory of the repo.
 This archive contains files you need to update CPUstress in UBCD.
 Unpack it to the 'ubcd/boot/cpustress' of your extracted UBCD directory.

 Building CPUstress in a standalone ISO image:

-1. Run 'cpustress/build/build'
-2. An initrd.gz file should appear at 'cpustress/build', move it to the parent directory (that is, 'cpustress').
-3. Run 'scripts/pack_buildtxz.sh'
+1. (Optional) Run 'scripts/git-cache-meta.sh --apply' to update the file modification dates.
+Git do not store the file dates normally so these have to be stored and applied manually.
-4. Run 'scripts/make_iso.sh'
+2. Run 'scripts/make_iso.sh'
-5. An ISO file should appear in the top directory of the repo.
+3. An ISO file should appear in the top directory of the repo.
 You may burn it into a CD if you like.

 Authors